joshuadavydd9507/Fraud-Detection/README.md

 # Fraud Detection Exploratory Data Analysis

-Project Overview
+## Project Overview

-This project explores a synthetic banking transaction dataset to identify behavioural patterns associated with fraudulent transactions.
+This project explores a banking transaction dataset to identify behavioural patterns associated with fraudulent transactions.
 The analysis focuses on understanding which transaction characteristics are most strongly related to fraud occurrence through structured exploratory data analysis (EDA).

-The goal of the project is to demonstrate a practical workflow for data cleaning, exploratory analysis, feature investigation, and fraud risk identification.
+The goal of the project is to demonstrate a practical workflow for:

+- Data cleaning
+- Exploratory data analysis
+- Feature investigation
+- Fraud risk identification
+- Analytical interpretation

+The project was completed using Python and Jupyter Notebook.

+---

-Dataset
+## Dataset

-The dataset contains 50,000 banking transactions with variables describing transaction characteristics, customer behaviour, and fraud indicators.
+The dataset contains **50,000 banking transactions** with variables describing transaction characteristics, customer behaviour, and fraud indicators.

 Example features include:

-Transaction amount
+- Transaction amount

-Distance from customer home location
+- Distance from customer home location

-International transaction flag
+- International transaction flag

-Merchant novelty indicator
+- Merchant novelty indicator

-Failed transaction attempts
+- Failed transaction attempts

-Previous fraud history
+- Previous fraud history
+- Daily and weekly transaction behaviour

 The target variable is:

-Fraud_Label

-which identifies whether a transaction is fraudulent or legitimate.

-Methodology

-The analysis follows a structured EDA workflow:

-Data Overview

-Data Quality Assessment

-Data Cleaning

-Exploratory Data Analysis

-Behavioural Pattern Investigation

-Multivariate Feature Analysis

-Key Insight Summary

-Techniques used include:

-descriptive statistics

-grouped aggregation

-cross-tab analysis

-distribution visualisation

-correlation analysis

-Key Findings
-Fraud prevalence

-Fraudulent transactions represent approximately 4–5% of the dataset, indicating a moderately imbalanced dataset.

-Transaction amount

-Transaction amount distributions are nearly identical for fraudulent and legitimate transactions, suggesting transaction value alone is not a reliable fraud indicator.

-Distance from home

-Distance from the customer’s home location shows very similar distributions across fraud and normal transactions, indicating minimal predictive value in this dataset.

-International transactions

-International transactions exhibit significantly higher fraud rates compared to domestic transactions:

-Domestic fraud rate ≈ 3–4%
-International fraud rate ≈ ~6%

-This suggests international transactions represent elevated fraud risk.

-Merchant novelty

-Transactions with new merchants do not show a strong independent relationship with fraud risk.

-Combined risk signals

-The highest fraud rate occurs when transactions are both international and involve new merchants, although the increase appears primarily driven by international transaction status.

-Tools & Libraries

-Python libraries used:

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Jupyter Notebook

-Project Skills Demonstrated

-This project demonstrates practical skills in:

-Data cleaning

-Exploratory data analysis

-Feature investigation

-Behavioural pattern detection

-Fraud risk segmentation

-Data visualisation

-Analytical interpretation
+`Fraud_Label`

+which identifies whether a transaction is **Fraud** or **Normal**.

+---

+## Methodology

+The analysis follows a structured exploratory data analysis workflow:

+1. Data Overview
+2. Data Quality Assessment
+3. Data Cleaning
+4. Exploratory Data Analysis
+5. Behavioural Pattern Investigation
+6. Multivariate Feature Analysis
+7. Summary of Key Findings

+The objective is to identify behavioural indicators that may be associated with fraudulent transactions.

+---

+## Key Findings

+### Fraud prevalence

+Fraudulent transactions represent approximately **4–5% of the dataset**, indicating a moderately imbalanced dataset.

+---

+### Transaction amount

+Transaction amount distributions for fraudulent and legitimate transactions are nearly identical.
+Both the statistical summaries and distribution visualisations show similar medians and ranges.

+This suggests that **transaction value alone is not a strong indicator of fraud** in this dataset.

+---

+### Distance from home

+Distance from the customer’s home location shows **very similar distributions between fraudulent and legitimate transactions**.
+Median values differ only slightly and the density curves overlap substantially.

+This indicates that **transaction distance does not meaningfully distinguish fraudulent behaviour in this dataset**.

+---

+### International transactions

+International transactions demonstrate **higher fraud rates compared to domestic transactions**.

+Approximate fraud rates observed:

+- Domestic transactions: **~3–4%**
+- International transactions: **~6%**

+This suggests that **international transaction context represents elevated fraud risk**.

+---

+### Merchant novelty

+Transactions involving **new merchants do not significantly increase fraud risk independently**.
+Fraud rates remain relatively similar between transactions involving new merchants and those with existing merchants.

+---

+### Combined behavioural signals

+The highest fraud rate occurs when transactions are **both international and involve new merchants**, although the increase appears primarily driven by the international transaction factor.

+---

+### Overall conclusion

+The analysis suggests that fraud in this dataset is more strongly associated with **transaction context and behavioural indicators** rather than transaction magnitude or location distance.

+Variables such as **international transaction status** appear to provide more meaningful signals than transaction size or distance from the customer's home.

+---

+## Tools & Libraries

+The analysis was conducted using Python and the following libraries:

+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Jupyter Notebook

+---

+## Project Skills Demonstrated

+This project demonstrates practical analytical skills including:

+- Data cleaning and preparation
+- Exploratory data analysis (EDA)
+- Hypothesis-driven feature investigation
+- Fraud risk segmentation
+- Data visualisation
+- Analytical interpretation and reporting

+---

+## Repository Structure